traefik/traefik/docs/content/migration/v2-to-v3.md

     --providers.marathon=true
     ```

-This configuration is now unsupported and would prevent Traefik to start.
+This configuration is now unsupported and will prevent Traefik to start.

 #### Remediation